Monsta X: 2022: U.S. tour and contract renewals

 On March 23, Monsta X announced their eleventh EP Shape of Love, with the lead single "Love", to be released on April 11.
 However, the group members had tested positive for COVID-19, and as a result, their comeback was postponed until April 26.

 Their U.S. tour, previously postponed due to the COVID-19 pandemic, was rescheduled for May and June with stops in nine cities.
-The group also appeared in the KCON event KCON 2022 Premiere.
+They also confirmed their appearance in the KCON event KCON 2022 Premiere.

 On May 9, Starship Entertainment announced that members Shownu, Kihyun, and Hyungwon had already decided to renew their contracts, while members Minhyuk, Joohoney, and I.M had discussed renewing their contracts.
-On August 8, Starship Entertainment released a statement announcing that all the members, except I.M, renewed their contracts.
-He decided not to renew his contract with the agency but will still continue to participate in the group's future plans.
+On August 8, Starship Entertainment released a statement announcing that all the members renewed their contracts, except I.M.
+He decided not to renew his contract with the agency but will still continue to participate in Monsta X's future plans.

-On July 7, Monsta X released the promotional single "If with U" through Universe Music for the mobile application Universe.
+On July 7, the group released the promotional single "If with U" through Universe Music for the mobile application Universe.
 On July 21, they also released a new single titled "Late Night Feels" in collaboration with famous Dutch DJ Sam Feldt.

 On August 12, Starship Entertainment announced that Monsta X will hold the No Limit Tour in Seoul for three days on September 2 to 4, continuing the heat of their U.S. tour.

-On September 24, the group performed in the LALAPA K-CONCERT, held at Union Hall in Bangkok, Thailand.
+On September 24, the group performed in the Lalapa K-Concert, held at Union Hall in Bangkok, Thailand.

 On October 7, they participated in the 2022 Korean Culture Festival, held at Seoul Olympic Stadium in Seoul, South Korea.
 On October 22, Monsta X was supposed to headline Nickelodeon's NickFest: The Messiest Music Festival Ever, to be held at the Rose Bowl in Pasadena, California, but it was cancelled due to "current market conditions".
 The group was supposed to headline the new mega concert KAMP LA 2022, a joint production from KAMP Global with the partnership brand Eventim Live Asia, at the same location, on October 16, but their appearance, alongside several other artists, was cancelled due to "visa issues".